jvalrog/atmega-adc/Readme.md

 Three functions are currently provided:

+- A function to read the value on an specific channel only once:

 		uint16_t adc_read(uint8_t prescaler, uint8_t vref, uint8_t pin)

-	- This function reads the value on an specific channel only once.

 	- Where `prescaler` is a predefined constant to choose from:

 			ADC_PRESCALER_2